Heroes-Academy/OOP_Fall2016/docs/source/exercises/intro_object_exercises.rst

     box_info.speedx = 10
     box_info.speedy = 10

-Similar to the other exercises, use this to make the rectangle inside the while loop:
+Similar to the other exercises, use this to make the rectangle inside the ACTION CODE section:

 .. code-block:: python
     :linenos:

-    :caption: Use the box_info object to draw!
+    # Use the box_info object to draw!

     pygame.draw.rect(surface, BLACK, [box_info.x, box_info.y, box_info.w, box_info.h])